streamlabs/slobs-buildScripts/README.md

 ```
 root folder (ex., streamlabs folder)
 -->slobs-buildScripts (this repo)
--->desktop
+-->streamlabs/desktop
--->obs-studio (aka SLOBS)
+-->streamlabs/obs-studio (aka SLOBS)
--->obs-studio-node (aka OSN)
+-->streamlabs/obs-studio-node (aka OSN)
 ```

 Download all of these repos first.
 Run `rebuild-slobs.sh` to build SLOBS.
 Next, run `build-osn-streambuild.sh` which will create a fake .app bundle for the automated tests.
 The advantage here it mimcs what the github workflow does. _Note_: Xcode currently defaults to Debug for OSN & SLOBS but the build scripts are configured for RelWithDebugInfo.
 Lastly, run `rebuild-desktop.sh`.

-When you make changes to code, just hit _⌘+Shift+B_ (or CTRL+SHIFT+B on Windows in Visual studio code) to copy over the updated artifacts.
+When you make changes to code, just hit _⌘+Shift+B_ (or CTRL+SHIFT+B on Windows) in Visual studio code to copy over the updated artifacts (behind the scenes this will run `update-everything-from-slobs.sh`).
 Sometimes drastic changes may require rebuild which means running `build-osn-streambuild.sh 1`.
 This will trigger a complete rebuild of obs-studio-node causing it to redownload all deps.
 Grab a coffee this might take a few mins.
+Note- the local libobs_src folder will be replaced by the downloaded artifact (set by LibOBSVersion).
+You'll likely want to run `install-slobs.sh` to overwrite this with your local changes.

 # Testing SLOBS changes in obs-studio-node

 Run `update-everything-from-SLOBS.sh` script (via the _⌘+Shift+B_ hotkey combination) to build `streamlabs/obs-studio` & `obs-studio-node`.
 The resulting artifacts will be copied into `streamlabs/desktop`.
-Now when you execute the `yarn run test` command in OSN directory, it will utilize the latest build automatically.
+Now when you execute the `yarn run test` command in OSN directory, it will utilize the latest compiled artifact.
 In addition, _desktop_ will also be updated.

 # Environment variables